|Full Governing Body - updated November 2017|

 The following links provide further details on our Governing Body

-Attendance register for full Governing Body meetings: current year 2016/17
+Attendance register for full Governing Body meetings can be found here

 The Governors meet twice per term to discuss matters of school and LA business.
 Sub-committee meetings are also held regularly.